 INTRODUCTION

 Primary liver carcinoma is among the most frequent causes of cancer-related deaths worldwide and shows increasing rates of incidence and mortality.
-In China, primary liver carcinoma is the fourth-most common malignant tumor and the third major cause of tumor-associated deaths and therefore a significant public health threat.
+In China, primary liver carcinoma is the fourth most common malignant tumor and the third major cause of tumor-associated deaths, and therefore a significant public health threat.
 This disease has a relatively high incidence among the middle aged (45-64 years old) and elderly population (> 65 years old).
-Of the various types of primary liver cancers, hepatic cellular carcinoma (HCC) and intrahepatic cholangiocarcinoma (ICC) are the most common, accounting for approximately 70% and 15% of all diagnosed cases, respectively[1].
+Of the various types of primary liver cancers, hepatocellular carcinoma (HCC) and intrahepatic cholangiocarcinoma (ICC) are the most common, accounting for approximately 70% and 15% of all diagnosed cases, respectively[1].
 The main risk factors of HCC involve hepatitis B virus (HBV) or hepatitis C virus (HCV) infection, alcoholic liver diseases, and nonalcoholic fatty liver disease.
-Chronic HBV and HCV infection regulate the pathogeny of HCC in low- and middle-incomes countries; further, aflatoxin exposure leads to HCC progression in Africa and East Asia[2].
+Chronic HBV and HCV infection regulate the pathogeny of HCC in low- and middle-incomes countries; furthermore, aflatoxin exposure leads to HCC progression in Africa and East Asia[2].
 The most reliable approach to minimize HCC risk is to prevent the potential hepatopathy by means such as hepatitis B vaccination.
-Less common causes of HCC involve hereditary hemochromatosis, alpha1-antitrypsin deficiency, autoimmune hepatitis, some types of porphyrias, and Wilson’s disease[3].
+Less common causes of HCC involve hereditary hemochromatosis, alpha1-antitrypsin deficiency, autoimmune hepatitis, some types of porphyria, and Wilson’s disease[3].
 In recent years, it was found that diabetes and cancer are related diseases that may co-exist in the same individual[4].
-An increasing body of significant evidence suggests that patients with diabetes have greater risk of developing certain cancers, especially primary hepatic cancer[5].
+An increasing body of significant evidence suggests that patients with diabetes have a greater risk of developing certain cancers, especially primary hepatic cancer[5].

-Our previous study showed that carbohydrate antigen-125, calcium, and hemoglobin can be predictive clinical indicators for ocular metastasis in male liver cancer patients[6].
+Our previous study showed that carbohydrate antigen 125, calcium, and hemoglobin can be predictive clinical indicators for ocular metastasis in male liver cancer patients[6].
 However, things may be different when it comes to diabetic patients with primary liver cancer.

 The most common mode of ICC dissemination is intrahepatic, involving the venous system[7].
 A variety of signaling pathways dominate the expression of metastasis-associated genes in primary liver carcinoma[8].
 Overexpression of vascular endothelial cell growth factor and epidermal growth factor receptor are associated with intrahepatic metastases and perineural, lymph-vascular aggression, respectively, in ICC[7].